Something went wrong

 • ~80% of total deaths were CV-related in both treatment groups1

-• ~4 patient-years of treatment needed to prevent 1 CV-related hospitalization
+• ~4 patient-years of treatment are needed to prevent 1 CV-related hospitalization4

 Statistical analysis of individual components of the primary analysis overview1: